 What Is Trade Policy?

-Explore how countries leverage their economic power to advance their national interests.
+In this free resource on trade policy, explore how countries leverage their economic power to advance their foreign policy interests.

 International trade, which has surged more than sixfold in the past thirty years, has been a major driver behind economic and social development.
 It has created millions of jobs, lifted over a billion people out of poverty, and strengthened international connections, leading to global stability.